cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 combine -M HybridNew datacard.txt --LHCmode LHC-significance --readHybridResult --toysFile=input.root [--pvalue ]
 ```

-where the option `--pvalue` will replace the result stored in the **limit** branch output tree to be the p-value instead of the signficance.
+where the option `--pvalue` will replace the result stored in the **limit** branch output tree to be the p-value instead of the significance.

 ### Expected significance, assuming some signal